jgstew/jgstew.github.io/_posts/2020-10-06-Audio-Gear-For-Podcasting,-Gaming,-Collaboration.md

 I have always cared a lot about audio quality in general, but I have been doing a lot of PC Gaming lately, which has led me down the path of streaming.
-I also do a lot of online meetings for work, as well as recorded training sessions, and most recenetly, a Podcast for my work.
+I also do a lot of online meetings for work, as well as recorded training sessions, and most recently, a Podcast for my work.

 All of these things benefit from better quality microphones, which are frequently lacking by default.